Understand and troubleshoot backing up open files with Windows VSS

 These applications don't appear to work well with VSS:

 While the file(s) may back up, they might not restore to a state that the application can use.
 We suggest closing these applications before backing up.
-Alternatively, you can use a known method for creating a backup of the application files, then use the Code42 app to back up the backup.
+Alternatively, you can use a known method for creating a backup of the application files, then use the Code42 agent to back up the backup.

 Limitations when installed per user

-When you install per user, the Code42 app has the same level of access as the user account, so it does not have full access to VSS.
+When you install per user, the Code42 agent has the same level of access as the user account, so it does not have full access to VSS.
 Files that are left open may not back up regularly.
 If files are not backing up you will see the message “Unable to backup n files” in the history log.
-If this occurs, the Code42 app will try again later; if the file is closed, then backup will succeed.
+If this occurs, the Code42 agent will try again later; if the file is closed, then backup will succeed.

 Supported versions of Windows